Axia-Tech/AXIA-wiki/docs/learn/learn-implementations.md

 > There is a countless number of development that is happening in the AXIASolar ecosystem, though, this
 > page will focus on implementations of AXIASolar's underlying infrastructure (i.e. runtime, host).

-## Parity Technologies: A [Rustic Vision for AXIASolar][]
+## Axia Technologies: A [Rustic Vision for AXIASolar][]

-[Parity Technologies][] is often in the spotlight for its core development of AXIASolar, and while this is true, Parity AXIASolar also serves to be the [Rust][] client.
-Parity has a rustic vision for AXIASolar through the use of their main product, [Substrate][].
+[Axia Technologies][] is often in the spotlight for its core development of AXIASolar, and while this is true, Axia AXIASolar also serves to be the [Rust][] client.
+Axia has a rustic vision for AXIASolar through the use of their main product, [Substrate][].
 Substrate can also be used for different chains and different networks, but in the case of AXIASolar, Substrate acts as the tech stack that is used to implement AXIASolar's sharded heterogeneous multi-chain model.
 What's important to realize is that AXIASolar can support parachains that are not built on Substrate, and, chains can also be built on Substrate which are not required to be deployed onto AXIASolar.

-> Parity focuses on blockchain infrastructure for the decentralised web, where they initially offered an
+> Axia focuses on blockchain infrastructure for the decentralised web, where they initially offered an
-> Ethereum client (Parity Ethereum).
-Parity was hired by the AXIACoin Foundation to foster the development of the
+> Ethereum client (Axia Ethereum).
+Axia was hired by the AXIACoin Foundation to foster the development of the
 > first implementation of AXIASolar.

 With this in mind, we can point to some other implementations of AXIASolar.
 Having different implementations